 - Continue working on your thesis with your advisor(s) according to your schedule, with the option of enrolling in an Independent Study.

 - Throughout the spring semester you should also maintain regular contacts with the members of your committee and give progress reports or hand in chapters as they are completed.

 - Schedule a thesis examination sometime in mid-April.
 It is strongly advised that you schedule the time as early as possible.

 - Submit a complete draft of honors thesis to your committee on the first weekday of April.

 - Prepare a 15-minute examination.

-- Your honors thesis committee will evaluate whether your thesis merits distinction and also recommends the appropriate distinction level, based on the quality of the thesis and on performance in the major program.
+- Your honors thesis committee will evaluate whether your thesis merits distinction and will also recommend the appropriate distinction level, based on the quality of the thesis and on performance in the major program.
 The three levels of distinction are: Distinction, High Distinction, and Highest Distinction.